jobless-devs/Jobhub/docs/folder-structure.md

 ### LICENSE
 Open-source or not, every project should clearly define its licensing terms.
 The `LICENSE` file provides this clarity, dictating how the project can be used, modified, and distributed.

+### .gitkeep
+While Git does not track empty directories, sometimes it's essential to commit them to maintain a desired project structure.
+The `.gitkeep` file, though not a standard Git feature, is a convention used to commit an otherwise empty directory.
+It's a placeholder file that can be added to any directory to ensure Git tracks it.

 ### README.md
 The `README.md` file is often the first point of contact for anyone encountering the repository.
 It serves as an introduction, providing an overview of the project, setup instructions, and other crucial information.